-[Editor's Note: This is final installment of a three-part series on the presence of shorter-distance speed potential in ultramarathoning.
+[Editor’s Note: This is the final installment of a three-part series on the presence of shorter-distance speed potential in ultramarathoning.
 In part one, we interviewed Emily Harrison after her impressive run at the 2014 USATF 50k Road Championship.
 Part two was a discussion with Rob Krar, Matt Flaherty, and Zach Bitter.
 In this part, we host a similar discussion with Meghan Arbogast, Caitlin Smith, and Emily Harrison.]

 Recent, notable performances in ultras on the men’s side have made the presence and impact of shorter-distance speed potential known.
 Similar notable performances on the women’s side have done so as well: 2014 USATF 100k Trail Champion Meghan Arbogast, as a masters runner, ran an impressive 7:41 at the 2012 IAU 100k World Championships and won the 2012 Jed Smith 50 Mile with a PR time of 6:19; 2012 U.S. Olympic Trials Marathon Qualifier Caitlin Smith has set seven 50k course records since 2009 at the 2009 Sequoia 50k, 2009 Way Too Cool 50k, 2009 Pirates Cove 50k, 2010 Skyline to Sea 50k, 2010 Pacifica 50k, 2011 Lake Chabot 50k, and the 2012 Golden Gate 50k; 2012 U.S. Olympic Trials Marathon Qualifier Emily Harrison won the 2013 JFK 50 Mile, holds the second fastest women’s time at JFK (6:17:16), and set a course record at the 2013 Moab’s Red Hot 55k.